Is Depression A Permanent State? Depression Symptoms And Treatment

 9. Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide”

 The DSM-5 goes on to say that, for a person to be diagnosed with major depression, symptoms must lead to significant distress or impairment in occupational, social, or other types of functioning.
-Also, the symptoms must not be due to use of a substance or another health condition.
+Also, the symptoms must not be due to the use of a substance or another health condition.

-A clinician also typically has to ensure that the symptoms are not better explained by a schizoaffective disorder or other psychotic disorder and that the person has never had a manic or hypomanic episode, which are typically symptoms of a type of bipolar disorder.
+A clinician also typically has to ensure that the symptoms are not better explained by a schizoaffective disorder or other psychotic disorder and that the person has never had a manic or hypomanic episode, which are typical symptoms of a type of bipolar disorder.
 If a person meets all of the above criteria, they may be diagnosed as having a major depressive episode.

 Is major depressive disorder permanent?

 The DSM-5 includes several specifiers for clinicians to consider when diagnosing or evaluating depression, including “in partial remission” and “in full remission.”
 This means that depression often isn’t permanent.
-A person may experience one or more episodes of depression, which are characterized by symptoms that last longer than two weeks, but the symptoms may decrease following an episode—particularly with professional treatment.
-That said, some people may experience multiple episodes throughout life.
-Professional treatment and healthy habits may help reduce the likelihood of depression recurring.

 Is persistent depressive disorder permanent?